 About the artist

-Shuruq Harb is an artist, filmmaker and writer based in Ramallah.
+Shuruq Harb (b.
+1980) is an artist, filmmaker and writer based in Ramallah.
 Her work has been shown internationally in various institutions and festivals.
 Her film The White Elephant received the award for best short film at the Cinema du Reel Festival in Paris (2018), and was shortlisted for the Hamburg International Short Film Festival (2019).
 She was the winner of the Fundació Antoni Tàpies Video Art Production Grant of the Han Nefkens Foundation in 2019.
 Harb is also the producer of Al Mashrou’ (2024).

 Supported by